josegcpa/josegcpa.github.io/_posts/2024-10-10-thoughts-ai-assistant.md

 ---
 title: "Some notes on programming and coding with AI assistants"
 collection: blog_posts
-description: most IDEs come pre-packaged with their own AI assistant for coding. but who should use them?
+description: Most IDEs come pre-packaged with their own AI assistant for coding.
+But who should use them?
 date: 2024-10-10
 layout: post
 note: true